CreoOne/Exam891/README.md

 Availability(H1, 20241201-20241203, DBL)
 ```

 Returns number of available rooms for this range.
+Note: this is number of the best availability in provided range, it does not imply that all the rooms are available all the time.
+See `Search` command for more detailed information.

 Example: